AnaCarolina86/NasaFacts/README.md

 ### Next

 Yes, I am going to continue developing this project.
-I am learning how to use Bootstrap in a React project.
+I am learning how to use Bootstrap (Carosel Component) in a React project.